Professor Sarah Anderson

 Ashleigh Blair

-As part of her role as Research Support Officer at ISCRR, Ashleigh is involved in the implementation and coordination of a range of research and administrative tasks, including data collection, input and analysis and reviewing and synthesising peer-reviewed and grey literature.
+As a Research Fellow at ISCRR, Ashleigh is involved in the implementation and coordination of a range of research and administrative tasks, including data collection, input and analysis and reviewing and synthesising peer-reviewed and grey literature.

 Before joining ISCRR, Ashleigh worked in a range of positions within government (UK) and not-for-profit organisations, primarily within the mental health sector.
-She has a Bachelor of Science, Psychology (Hons) and a Graduate Diploma in Forensic Behaviour Science.
+She has a Bachelor of Science, Psychology (Hons) and a Masters in Forensic Behaviour Science.

 Olivia Crivari